Southeast Asia- Thailand

 Sailing licences

-Although no formal sailing certifications are required for pleasure craft sailing or cruising in Thailand, it is strongly recommended that you bring any certificates or license that you may have with you.
+Although no formal sailing certifications are required for pleasure craft sailing or cruising in Thailand, it is strongly recommended that you bring any certificates or licence that you may have with you.
 This may be useful should you be contacted by customs or Port Police.

 Luggage + packing list